microsoft/DirectX-Specs/d3d/WorkGraphs.md

 The semantics of how nodes inputs are handled may be configurable over time.
 This might imply various types of queueing happening in the implementation - how this is done is opaque / owned by the driver.
 There is flexibility for how backing storage for node inputs is handled, discussed [later](#backing-memory)

-The sequence that records get consumed / deuqued at a node is unordered / unpredictable.
+The sequence that records get consumed / dequed at a node is unordered / unpredictable.
 This provides maximum flexibility for implementations.

 Independent of this unordered dequeueing, the order that records are enqueued is also unordered.
 Input order is unpredictable simply because input can arrive from multiple GPU sources/threads running concurrently.